 Here is the research we’ve found on cyberbullying in Thailand, with the most recent first.
 Please email us if you have any articles to add with the details ordered in the same format as the others.

-Journal: International Journal of Social Sciences
+Journal: International Journal of Crime, Law and Social Issues

-Author(s): Sittichai, R., & Smith, P. K.
+Authors: Sittichai, R., and Smith, P. K.

-Journal: International Journal of Cyber Society and Education
+Journal: International Journal of Environmental Research and Public Health